As the summer is coming up, more late-night chill sessions happen on patios and decks around the world.

 Not only stain adds extra protection against the previously mentioned hazards by added preservatives and chemicals but also it will give the wood a fresh new look.

-When you see that the wood is ready you should start by choosing the right kind of stain that is designed for staining treated wood.
+When you see that the wood is ready you should start by choosing the right tools and stain that is designed for staining treated wood.

-So, let’s jump into and the steps for how to stain wood deck.
+So, let’s jump into the steps right here.

 Step 1: Gather Your Tools

 To stain wood in general, you will only need a few tools.
 You will need a few scrub brushes and a few paint brushes.

 You will need some safety equipment such as gloves when you work with the stain.